-For the purpose of this manual, educational programs include all undergraduate medical education activities in the College of Medicine including modules, clerkships, selectives, acting internships, and electives.
+For the purpose of this manual, educational programs include all undergraduate medical education activities in the College of Medicine including courses, modules, clerkships, selectives, acting internships, and electives.

 The M.D.
-Program Curriculum Committee is composed of voting and non-voting members and chaired by the Associate Dean for Faculty and Academic Affairs.
-The voting members include faculty representatives from the M1/M2, M3/M4, LCT,
+Program Curriculum Committee is composed of voting and non-voting members and chaired by the Associate Dean for Academic Affairs.
+The voting members include the Chair of PES, who also serves as the Vice-Chair of the M.D.
+Program